 See also International statistics below.

 Council of Europe (CoE)

-Poland joined the Council of Europe on 26 November 1991 and has 12 seats in its Parliamentary Assembly.
+Poland joined the Council of Europe in 1991 and has 12 seats in its Parliamentary Assembly.
 As other member states, Poland has its representatives on the Steering Committee for Education Policy and Practice, which oversees CoE programmes in the field of education and advises the Committee of Ministers on matters related to education.

 United Nations Organisation for Education, Science and Culture (UNESCO)

 UNESCO was established in 1945 and Poland was one of its 44 founding members.
 The main aim of UNESCO is to maintain peace and security in the world through cooperation in the fields of education, science and culture.
 As part of the Sustainable Development Agenda 2030, UNESCO coordinates activities related to Sustainable Development Goal no. 4: ‘to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.’